 Both of the parents of the patient with cataracts in both eyes had a history of cataracts in their seventies.
 Whether porfimer (the active ingredient contained in Photofrin) directly caused or accelerated a familial underlying condition is unknown.

 Ocular side effects have included ocular discomfort (commonly described as sensitivity to sun, bright lights, or car headlights).

-A case of cataracts has been reported in a fifty-one year old obese man treated with porfimer (the active ingredient contained in Photofrin) The patient suffered from a photodynamic therapy (PDT) response.
+A case of cataracts has been reported in a fifty-one year old obese man treated with porfimer.
+The patient suffered from a photodynamic therapy (PDT) response.
 Within two months post PDT, the patient noted difficulty with his distant vision.
 A thorough eye examination revealed a change in the refractive error that later progressed to cataracts in both eyes.